Canada's Wireless Policy: More choice. Lower prices. Better service.

 This builds on the Government's commitment of $305 million to extend and enhance broadband Internet service for Canadians in rural and northern communities.

 - In 2006, 98 percent of mobile spectrum was concentrated in the hands of Canada's largest wireless companies.
-By May 2015, new competitors will have an opportunity to hold over 25 percent of total mobile wireless spectrum.
+As of summer 2015, new competitors now hold approximately 25 percent of total mobile wireless spectrum.
 This is the largest amount of spectrum ever released in such a short time in Canada, allowing Canadians and their families to benefit from the latest technologies and world-class services.

-In 2015 we will be seeking comments on releasing a new band of the TV spectrum at 600 MHz, which carries signals well over long distances, for mobile use while allowing Canadian over-the-air broadcasters to remain on the air.
+In 2015 we also sought comments on releasing a new band of the TV spectrum at 600 MHz, which carries signals well over long distances, for mobile use while allowing Canadian over-the-air broadcasters to remain on the air.
+A decision on that process will be announced at a later date.

 The Government has also introduced new enforcement powers, including administrative monetary penalties, to ensure companies are playing by the rules and to better protect Canadian consumers.